Miller v. Bonta: Appellate court

-On June 10, 2021, Attorney General Bonta and Bureau of Firearms Director Luis Lopez appealed the ruling to the Ninth Circuit Court of Appeals.
+On June 10, 2021, California Attorney General Bonta and Bureau of Firearms Director Luis Lopez appealed the ruling to the Ninth Circuit Court of Appeals.
 On June 21, a three-judge panel of the Ninth Circuit – Barry G. Silverman, Jacqueline Nguyen, and Ryan D. Nelson – granted their request to extend the stay as appeals are litigated.
 Mayor Sam Liccardo of San Jose has invited other California cities to join an amicus brief supporting the state's appeal.

 Another challenge to the AWCA, Rupp v.
 Bonta, has already been appealed to the Ninth Circuit court from the U.S. District Court for the Central District of California.

 On November 30, 2021, the Ninth Circuit Court restored the state ban on high-capacity magazines in Duncan v.
 Bonta, suggesting that the court would also reverse the lower court ruling in Miller v.
 Bonta.